 One of the biggest myths in real estate is that you must have a 20% down payment for a conventional loan.
 This is false.
 You can purchase a home with as little as 3% down.
 However, if you put down less than 20%, you will be required to pay Private Mortgage Insurance (PMI).

-Pro Tip: Unlike FHA loans (where mortgage insurance often lasts for the life of the loan), PMI on a conventional loan can be cancelled once you reach 20% equity in your home.
-This can save you hundreds of dollars a month down the road!
+Pro Tip: Unlike FHA loans, where mortgage insurance often lasts for the life of the loan, PMI on a conventional loan can be cancelled once you reach 20% equity.
+This simple change can save you hundreds of dollars a month down the road!

 Ready to apply?
 Having your paperwork organized will speed up your approval.
 To get started, you will generally need: